When is Dancing on Ice 2020 on TV?

 Is there a Dancing on Ice trailer?

 Sure.
-The brief teaser exhibits two toys skating throughout the face of an iPad earlier than confirming the beginning date of January 2020.
+The quick teaser exhibits two toys skating throughout the face of an iPad earlier than confirming the beginning date of January 2020.

 Former Strictly Come Dancing professional James Jordan took the trophy, beating Wes Nelson and Saara Aalto to win.

-Discussing his victory, James mentioned, “I really feel overwhelmed.
-My physique goes to want a large relaxation, I couldn’t have pushed myself any tougher.
+Discussing his victory, James stated, “I really feel overwhelmed.
+My physique goes to want an enormous relaxation, I couldn’t have pushed myself any more durable.
 I needed to push a lot as a result of Wes so was sensible.

 “It’s been so nice to skate with Alexandra and it’s honestly been one of the best experiences of my life.”